 Naan Chanay Breakfast is the most common in Pakistan which can be available in all types of restaurants in Pakistan.
-It is available from 5 star Hotels to very ordinary and street level restaurants.
-Naan is a Pakistani flat bread made in Over (Tandoor) and Chanay is chickpeas curry with gravy.
+It is available from 5-star Hotels to very ordinary and street-level restaurants.
+Naan is a Pakistani flatbread made in Over (Tandoor) and Chanay is chickpea curry with gravy.

 As the first rays of the sun illuminate the vibrant streets of Pakistan, there’s a cherished morning tradition that awakens the senses and fuels the day.
 It’s the delightful combination of soft, freshly baked naan bread and spicy, aromatic chana masala.
 In this article, we’ll explore the history, ingredients, preparation, and cultural significance of Naan Chanay, a beloved breakfast that captures the heart of Pakistan’s culinary heritage.